mmistakes/minimal-mistakes/_pages/about.md

 _A part of the USDA ARS [Genomics and Bioinformatics Research Unit](https://www.ars.usda.gov/southeast-area/stoneville-ms/genomics-and-bioinformatics-research/people/adam-r-rivers-phd//)_

-The Agricultural Microbiome Group focuses on developing new computational methods to advance agriculture by understanding and controlling microbial communities and enabling agricultural researchers to use microbiome data.
+The Agricultural Microbiomes Group focuses on developing new computational methods to advance agriculture by understanding and controlling microbial communities and enabling agricultural researchers to use microbiome data.

 The lab has a unique research-service model.
 We are in a service unit of the ARS which runs its own sequencing center and provides consulting and collaborative support to the the 2000 scientists and postdocs across the ARS